arcaneframework/arcanefem/modules/poisson/Readme.md

 #### Boundary conditions ####

-The Dirichlet boundary conditions  are provided in `circle.arc` file
+The Dirichlet boundary conditions  are provided in `circle.2D.arc` file

 ```xml
     <boundary-conditions>